From £42,0758

 VERDICT

-We wish it would have more character, not only in the way it drives but also in the interior, which is rather sombre.
+We wish it would have more character, especially in its interior, which is rather sombre.

 Mark Tisshaw